revarbat/snappy-reprap/README.md

 ====================
 For all platforms, you will need to have OpenSCAD installed.
 You can download OpenSCAD from their website at [http://www.openscad.org](http://www.openscad.org)

+To insure the best fit of parts, print the [https://github.com/revarbat/snappy-reprap/blob/master/STLs/slop_calibrator_parts.stl](slop calibrator STL file) on the parent printer using the desired print settings.
+Then update the printer_slop variable in the config.scad file on line 130.
+Then proceed to generating STL files.

 OS X:
 -----